Contents

 At a glance: Shopify-first helpdesk with deep webstore integration, in-helpdesk order management (refunds, edits, cancellations), and AI-driven intent detection.
 No native marketplace integrations for Amazon, eBay, or Walmart.

-Gorgias is a helpdesk built with Shopify sellers in mind.
+Gorgias is purpose-built with Shopify sellers in mind, and for that specific audience it’s genuinely good.
 It integrates deeply with Shopify (and to a lesser extent with BigCommerce and WooCommerce), pulling order data, customer profiles, and subscription details directly into the support interface.

-For Shopify-based businesses, Gorgias simplifies complaint handling by allowing agents to issue refunds, edit orders, and update subscriptions without leaving the helpdesk.
-Its automation features include intent detection and sentiment analysis, enabling teams to prioritize frustrated customers and auto-tag complaints by category.
-Gorgias also ties revenue tracking to support interactions, so you can measure the direct impact of complaint resolution on sales.
+For Shopify-based brands, complaint handling gets meaningfully easier.
+Agents can issue refunds, edit orders, and update subscriptions without leaving the helpdesk.
+Automation includes intent detection and sentiment analysis, enabling teams to prioritise frustrated customers and auto-tag complaints by category.
+Gorgias also ties revenue tracking to support interactions, so you can measure the direct commercial impact of resolving complaints well.

-The main limitation of Gorgias is its marketplace coverage.
-If you sell on Amazon, eBay, Walmart, or Etsy alongside your Shopify store, Gorgias does not offer the native marketplace integrations needed to manage complaints from those channels in the same inbox.
-It is a webstore-focused tool, and multi-channel sellers will find significant gaps in coverage.
+The limitation is marketplace coverage.
+If you sell on Amazon, eBay, Walmart, or Etsy alongside your Shopify store, Gorgias doesn’t offer the native integrations needed to manage those complaints in the same inbox.
+ChannelReply fills the gap for Amazon and eBay, but at $39.95+/month on top of Gorgias pricing.
+It’s a webstore-focused tool, and multichannel sellers find significant gaps in coverage the moment they expand off Shopify.

 • Deep Shopify integration with in-helpdesk order management

-• AI-driven intent and sentiment detection for complaint prioritization
+• AI-driven intent and sentiment detection for complaint prioritisation

 • Automation rules for tagging, routing, and auto-responding